-“The biggest upfront cost is the device that many people call the countertop register,” Rishav Chopra, group product manager at QuickBooks Payments told Business.com.
+“The biggest upfront cost is the device that many people call the countertop register,” Rishav Chopra, vice president of product and design at Veem, told us.
 “The device can range from a cheap portable reader to very expensive hardware.”

-Merchants have two choices when it comes to acquiring the POS hardware.
-They can buy it outright or lease the equipment.
-Some vendors offer “free” POS hardware but there’s a catch: You must sign a contract to lease or rent the equipment.
-You save money upfront, but you are locked into a long-term contract that can last three to five years.
-Most contracts are noncancellable and often you end up paying more for the POS terminal.
+Merchants have two choices for acquiring the POS hardware: They can buy or lease the equipment.
+Some vendors offer free POS hardware, but you have to sign a contract to lease or rent the equipment.
+You’ll save money upfront, but you’ll be locked into a long-term contract that can last three to five years.
+Most contracts are noncancelable, and you often end up paying more for the POS terminal.

 One factor that can have an enormous impact on the price of your POS system is whether you’re using an on-premises or cloud-based solution.
 With an on-premises POS system, the hardware and software reside on-site and can cost several thousands of dollars.

 “When we entered the space, POS was quite expensive,” said Mark Schulze, co-founder of POS vendor Clover.
 “You could look at $5,000 to purchase and then $200 to $300 a month to support the installations.
 Those are still being sold, but the market has moved to a modern POS that integrates tightly with e-commerce.”
 [Read related article: Best E-commerce Platforms and Shopping Cart Software of 2023]

-These days, small businesses can pay as little as $50 to as much as $250 a month for access to POS software.
-The most common payment model in the POS market is monthly subscriptions where merchants pay a monthly fee to access the POS software in the cloud.
+These days, small businesses can pay anywhere from $50 to $250 a month for access to POS software.
+The most common payment model in the POS market is monthly subscriptions, where merchants pay a monthly fee to access the POS software in the cloud.